T-Betts/CV/README.md

 ## Tom Betts
-I am a full stack developer excited to have found a vocation in software development and craftsmanship principles.
+I am a full stack developer excited to have found a vocation in software development.
 I'd love to contribute to a development team that cares about doing great work for every client where I can learn continuously and make a positive impact to both culture and code.
 ## Projects

 | Title | Description | Tech Stack | Testing |